“He who controls the past controls the future. He who controls the present controls the past.”

-To contest the present, re-interpret the past and shape the future, in other words, to consciously make history, we need resources: ideas, organizations, and institutions dedicated to a world free of exploitation and oppression.
+To contest the present, re-interpret the past and achieve a non-capitalist future, in other words, to consciously make history, we need resources: ideas, organizations, and institutions dedicated to a world free of exploitation and oppression.

 Peoples’ History Walking Tours promotes engagement with history and with key organizations, businesses and institutions that are part of the activist left in Ottawa-Gatineau (what Alan Sears calls the “social infrastructure of resistance” in his important book, the Next New Left).

 Below are a few key resources you might want to consult to learn more about Ottawa-Gatineau and be active in making history.
 Over time, more will be added.

 Workers History Museum: The WHM is a new virtual museum that will interest anyone excited by peoples’ history.
 Founded in 2011, and supported by the 150+ volunteers who are its members, the WHM has already mounted several travelling exhibits, collected valuable artefacts, sponsored a number of meetings and cultural events, and begun various projects to document and explain the history of workers in this region.

 Octopus Books: Founded in 1969, Octopus Books is an important Ottawa institution that supports social justice groups, the labour movement and the left.
 More than just a bookstore, Octopus plays an active role in stimulating discussion on the Ottawa left with its book launches, ‘community classroom’ and other sponsored events.
 Octopus books is located at 116 Third Ave. (near Bank St.) in the Glebe.
 Note: Octopus can get you a copy of many of the books mentioned on this site or during our tours.

 Classic books in the tradition of Peoples’ History / History From Below include: